Skip to main content

 }

-While this can be expressed using a helper trait like trait RecDiv2: Unsigned { type Output: RecDiv2; }, it is cumbersome and leaks into the bounds of every other calling function.
+Expressing this requires a recursive helper trait like trait RecDiv2: Unsigned { type Output: RecDiv2; }, which is cumbersome and leaks implementation details of the function into all generic callers (since they have to copy this bound).

 Modules§